 The decentralized medication distribution model has proven to be an efficient, feasible, and cost-effective one in which patients receive better, safer care.
 While it took a pandemic for many healthcare facilities to see the limit of centralized systems and the benefits of decentralized ones, these facilities are transitioning to a decentralized approach to provide optimal care for their patients.

 Are you looking for other ways to improve the efficiency in care, patient safety, and cost-effectiveness of your healthcare facility?
-Discover how Carstens’ healthcare support products enhance productivity and increase point of care interactions!
+Discover how Carstens’ healthcare support products like chart racks and clipboard dividers enhance productivity and increase point of care interactions!

 *The Center for Health Design, Decentralized Medication Distribution, 2015.